 Our community has been one of the hardest hit by COVID-19.
-As of December, we had lost over 500 neighbors too soon and our rate of cases continued to be among the highest in the city.
+We have lost hundreds of our neighbors to the pandemic, and our rate of cases continues to be among the highest in the city.
 Despite the health risks, New York City streets have been full of passionate New Yorkers demanding dignity for Black lives.
 Together, we will rebuild toward a more just society.
 But, ensuring our community gets the support and resources we need will require vocal and effective leadership.
 With her extensive experience in public service and progressive policy, Pierina is the fighter we need for a just recovery.

 From racist policing to inequities in health and educational attainment, and gentrification and displacement – solving our most intractable problems requires a social justice framework.
 To accomplish a more equitable city, we must take steps to dismantle structural racism; uproot bias against our trans and queer neighbors; protect our immigrants; fight to increase wages for our workers in all policy making; and protect the earth and ensure the humane treatment of all life.
 As we stand together and support one another during these difficult times, we must fight for a just recovery that centers the most impacted and the most oppressed, and build a healthier and more equitable future.